 Control for ailanthus trees is never simple – they’re very hardy plants!
 What is generally recognized as the most effective control method is called “hack and squirt,” and involves cutting notches in the bark around the circumference of the tree.
 Herbicide should be applied directly into the wound, once these notches have been cut into the tree.

 A selective herbicide containing the chemical triclopyr may be used without damage to plants around the ailanthus tree.
 However, if you are not a registered pesticide applicator in Pennsylvania and want to DIY this, a product with glyphosate (like Roundup) will work.
 Use caution, however – not only are you applying an herbicide, but glyphosate is non-selective, meaning it kills any plant it touches.
-If you don’t want to damage other plants around the tree, you may want to contract a professional to help.
+If you don’t want to damage other plants around the tree, you may want to contact your local pest control company to help.

 During Fall and Winter months, and after a hard freeze, it’s a great idea to inspect your property.
 Look closely at the siding on your home, your cars, your grill, the trailer or RV, mailbox, trees and shrubs on the property, old piles of debris – give it a thorough inspection!